-Eligibility for the Purchase Plan extends to all management Employees (i.e. all the regular employees who hold a permanent management position within the Corporation that is classified in salary grades IX and above according to the job classification established by the Corporation or of equivalent level in a subsidiary of the Corporation) designated by the Corporation or by the Human Resources Committee, who have no less than 6 months of continuous service, except when that condition is otherwise waived by the Human Resources Committee.
-The Board of Directors or the Human Resources Committee may from time to time designate any other employee of the Corporation or one of its subsidiaries as eligible for the Purchase Plan.
+Eligibility for the Purchase Plan extends to all management Employees designated by the Corporation or by the Human Resources Committee, who have no less than 6 months of continuous service, except when that condition is otherwise waived by the Human Resources Committee.
+The Board or the Human Resources Committee may from time to time designate any other employee of the Corporation or one of its subsidiaries as eligible for the Purchase Plan.